BOS - LAS

 Prefer to fly direct from Boston Logan Intl to Las Vegas Harry Reid Intl?

-Find which airlines fly direct from Logan Intl to Harry Reid Intl, which days they fly and book direct flights.
+Find which airlines fly direct from Boston Logan Intl Airport to Las Vegas Harry Reid Intl Airport, which days they fly and book direct flights.

 Direct departures